 Today in Salem, United States

-Partly cloudy skies.
-Low 49F.
+Some clouds.
+Low 53F.
 Winds light and variable.

 Oregon experiences an oceanic climate.
 Oregon climate varies from the western and eastern region of the state.
 Western Oregon mostly experiences a variety of oceanic climate which is also called west coast marine climate.
 Eastern Oregon experiences a semi-arid climate.
 Oregon weather is mostly influenced by semi-permanent high pressure and low pressure air masses which come from the North Pacific Ocean.
 Precipitation in Oregon varies between the western and eastern regions of the state.
 The east of Oregon particularly Alvord Desert receives very little rainfall, 8 inches (200 mm) per year while some areas in the west receive as much as 200 inches (5100 mm) per year.